 Dr. Raman’s investigative efforts focus earlier detection of myocardial disease in at-risk populations with mechanistically-based imaging biomarkers that guide the development of novel, effective therapies.
 Her work, supported by the U.S. National Institutes of Health since 2005, seeks to improve the cardiovascular health of individuals with neuromuscular disorders, cardiometabolic risk, and systemic inflammation.
 Her collaborative approach to science pulls together teams to accelerate the translation of basic discoveries through preclinical research and multicenter clinical trials.

 Dr. Sawada’s research focuses on quantitative assessment of global and regional left and right heart function at rest and with exercise and pharmacologic stress in cardiac disease states including ischemic and non-ischemic cardiomyopathy, end stage liver disease, pulmonary hypertension, and valvular and pericardial disease.
 The goals of this research is development of quantitative techniques such as Doppler tissue imaging, and speckle tracking assessment of myocardial deformation (strain) for the purposes of improving the diagnostic and prognostic value of echocardiography in various cardiac disorders.
-The application of these new techniques in the service of patients cared for at IU is in keeping with the 55 year tradition of clinical research in cardiac ultrasound established by the pioneer of echocardiography, Dr. Harvey Feigenbaum.
+The application of these new techniques in the service of patients cared for at Krannert is in keeping with the 55-year tradition of clinical research in cardiac ultrasound established by the pioneer of echocardiography, Dr. Harvey Feigenbaum.

 Research interests include genetic contribution to cardiovascular disease, implementation and impact of genetic counseling services in cardiology, utilization of genetic testing in cardiovascular disease, and effective education and communication of cardiovascular genetics information.